kube-academy/onboarding/CONTRIBUTING.md

 2. Do one of the following:
    - [Submit a Defect Report](https://github.com/kube-academy/onboarding/blob/main/templates/defect.md).
 Use this template to provide details about the issue.
 If possible, include steps to reproduce the issue.
    - [Submit an Update Course Request](https://github.com/kube-academy/onboarding/blob/main/templates/update-course.md).
 Use this template to provide details about a course that requires a major change such as a module addition, or is out of date and either needs to be updated or archived.

+## Preparing to Record a Video Course

+background
+appearance
+cube size
+video size

+## Scripts

+Write a Script
+Do not write a script
+Script Editing

+## Course Presentation

+Tips for looking at the camera.
+Sit, or stand?
+Tips for remembering content.
+Tips for using a script.
+Tips for not using a script.
+Video Editing
+Script editing